chefofx/chefofx.github.io/README.md

 [Chef(x) Comics](https://www.instagram.com/chefofx/) is my attempt to illistrate concepts related to science or creativity.
 The Chef(x) character is a stick figure mathematician.
 Sound [familiar](http://www.xkcd.com/)?
 The Red Chef is his evil twin, and the Sheep is a layman.

 [The Chef(x) Podcast](https://itunes.apple.com/us/podcast/the-chef-x-podcast/id1227336978?mt=2) is a series where I have a conversation with a guest about mental health, jail, creativity, and/or science.
-The idea is to find the profound in the mundane through exploring the minds of others with unusual pasts.
+The idea is to find the profound in the mundane by exploring the minds of people with interesting or unusual pasts.
 Sloppy philosophical conversations.
 Criminally insane stories.

 Chef(x) Mixtapes:
 - [Elmwood Recipes](https://drive.google.com/open?id=0B1Ol8fuZMTCWTGY1N29lakxuSnc) is a series of reality raps about psychosis and jail, written while I was incarcerated.